 The Tiger 5.5-cup Micom Rice Cooker at Costco is packed with features designed for versatility and convenience:

-• “Made in Japan”: Many Tiger rice cookers, including those sold at Costco, proudly carry the “Made in Japan” label.
-This is often seen as a mark of high quality, durability, and superior craftsmanship, reassuring buyers of its reliability.
+- “Made in Japan”: Many Tiger rice cookers, including those at Costco, are proudly “Made in Japan.”
+This signifies high quality, durability, and superior craftsmanship.

 Real-World Performance: Our Experience with the Costco Tiger Rice Cooker